puppetlabs/puppet-docs/source/pe/3.7/razor_reference.markdown

 The URL also accepts an `http_port` parameter, which tells Razor which port its internal HTTP communications should use, and the `/svc` URLs must be available through that port.
-The typical install should use 8150 for this.
+The default install will use 8150 for this.